Marcosdaag/Marcosdaag/README.md

 - 📩 Fullstack Developer expanding my knowledge through practical projects.
 Passionate about learning new technologies and building solutions from scratch.

-- 🔭 I’m currently Working on my portfolio.
+- 🔭 I’m currently Working on medical booking app.

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Java & MySQL.
+- 🌱 I’m currently focusing on app architecture.

 - 💬 Ask me about anything, i am happy to help.